Defense expert testifies George Floyd died from heart disease, exhaust fumes | Law-Order

 A medical expert testifying in defense of former Minneapolis police officer Derek Chauvin told the jury on Wednesday he believed that George Floyd's death during last May's arrest was the result of heart disease making his heart beat erratically.
 Dr. David Fowler, who was Maryland's chief medical examiner until his retirement in 2019, said the exhaust fumes of the police car against which Chauvin restrained Floyd on the road may also have contributed to Floyd's death.

-Fowler appeared to dispute the findings of the Hennepin County medical examiner, who ruled Floyd's death a homicide caused by police restraining Floyd in a way that starved his body of oxygen.
+Fowler appeared to dispute at least some of the findings of the Hennepin County medical examiner, who ruled Floyd's death a homicide caused by Chauvin and other officers restraining Floyd in a way that starved his body of oxygen.
+He said the death could be considered a homicide in some lights, an accident in others, and so he would have ruled it "undecided."
 Chauvin, who is white, has pleaded not guilty to murder and manslaughter charges.
-He was seen kneeling on the neck of Floyd, a 46-year-old Black man in handcuffs, for nine minutes in bystander video that sparked global protests against police brutality.
+He was seen kneeling on the neck of Floyd, a Black man in handcuffs, for nine minutes in bystander video that sparked global protests against police brutality.

 Here are some important moments from the 13th day of testimony and the second day of the defense case in Chauvin's trial: DR. DAVID FOWLER, FORENSIC PATHOLOGIST